fverloy/fverloy.github.io/_posts/2019-10-22-Microsoft-Surface-Laptop-3.markdown

 **Connectivity**

-The Laptop comes with 1 USB Type-A port and a 3.5mm headphone jack, and a USB Type-C port (not Thunderbolt 3), the system also supports Intel Wi-Fi 6 (Gig+) and comes with the Surface connector.
+The Laptop comes with 1 USB Type-A port, a 3.5mm headphone jack, and a USB Type-C port (not Thunderbolt 3), the system also supports Intel Wi-Fi 6 (Gig+), the Surface connector is also still present.

 **Windows Hello**